xenith-ai/xenith/README.md

 ## Requirements

-- **Dedicated GPU** - This runs LLMs directly on your machine via WebAssembly, meaning you'll need a GPU or it will be extremely slow.
+- **Dedicated GPU** - This runs AI models directly on your machine via WebAssembly, meaning you'll need a GPU or it will be extremely slow.
 - **WebGPU Support** - Your browser must support WebGPU, check [WebGPU Report](https://webgpureport.org/) to see if your browser supports it.

 ## Credits